geyang/deep_learning_plotting_example/README.md

     We are less sensitive to green than red, use different alpha value for these colors.

     **note**: my plots tend to be too light from time to time.
-This is just a personal taste.
+This is just a personal thing.
 The optimal does change depends on the monitor, but with wider adoption of Macs with IPS panel, this is becoming less of a problem.

 3. **Simpler Plot, Simpler Message**